pri1712/emotion_predictor/README.md

-# emotion_predictor
+#Emotion Classifier using OPENCV and Tensorflow
-Here , we are using thr OPENCV library along with deep learning to classify images into classes based on emotions
+Aim: To classify an input image into primarily 4 emotions: Fear,Happiness,Sadness,Jealousy (will add the feature for more emotions later on)